AntonUBC/kaggle_flavours_of_physics/README.md

 - Gradient Boosting Trees Classifier (XGBoost)

-At the second level I trained XGBoost (XGB), Random Forest (RF) and Uniform Gradient Boosting (UGB) classifiers on the original data combined with meta-features to obtain three different vectors of predicted probabilities.
+At the second level I trained XGBoost (XGB), Random Forest (RF) and Uniform Gradient Boosting (UGB) classifiers on the original data combined with meta-features of the first stage to obtain three different vectors of predicted probabilities.

 Finally, I combined obtained predictions using the following formula: